edschembor/greatestPP/README.md

 A unit testing system for C++, contained in 1 file.
 It doesn't use dynamic allocation or depend on anything beyond ANSI C89, and the test scaffolding should build without warnings under -Wall -pedantic.

-To use, just #include greatestpp.h in your project.
+To use, just #include greatestpp.h in your project - but don't because its not yet completed

 Contributing
 ============